How To Buy Property In Turkey Without Being Ripped Off

 Pushing up the appeal of Turkish property even more is the fact that the nation is driving ahead with the promotion and extension of its tourism sector, making parts of the country very popular with property investors and speculators.

-However, the Turkish property industry is often compared with the Spanish industry 20 – 25 years ago when ripping off Britons was sport, and those who triumphed and actually managed to secure a quality home for their hard earned cash were the lucky few!
+However, the Turkish property industry is often compared with the Spanish industry 20 – 25 years ago when ripping off Britons was a sport, and those who triumphed and actually managed to secure a quality home for their hard-earned cash were the lucky few.